 Advanced Wellness Solutions’ health care practitioners treat chronic pain.
 If they can’t find a way to relieve or manage your pain, they’ll refer you to someone who can.

-Advanced Wellness Solutions offers drug free pain relief using gentle chiropractic and acupuncture and Chinese medicine.
+Advanced Wellness Solutions offers drug-free pain relief using gentle chiropractic, acupuncture and Chinese medicine.

 Gentle Chiropractic Care Provides Chronic Pain Relief

 One of the things we often hear patients say after treatment is, “I didn’t realize how much chronic pain was affecting my life!”
 It’s very gratifying to be able to provide chronic pain relief.
 We’re happy to help our patients get back to enjoying life instead of simply struggling to survive the day.
-Unfortunately, many chronic pain patients suffered needlessly and only find us as a “last resort” after they’ve tried everything else.
+Regrettably, numerous chronic pain patients endure unnecessary suffering and seek our assistance as a final option after exhausting all other options.

 Accepting new patients.
 Call 855-509-5400 to schedule your appointment.